Cyber Security Coordination Center

 The purpose of the UHWO Cyber Security Coordination Center (CSCC) is to provide Information Technology and Security students with an opportunity to work in a cyber operations center and coordinate cyber defense information with local and regional partners.
 This center provides students with research experience as network defense subject matter experts in order to prepare them for future employment in the federal government, state government, or industry.
 This center also supports information security needs in the community and region by acting as a resource supporting research in modern cyber conflicts and emerging cyber threats.

-“Prepare all students — including Native Hawaiian, local, and regional students — for employment in the information technology and information security career fields upon graduation.”
+“Prepare all students – including local, national, and regional students- for employment in the Cyber and Information Security career fields upon graduation.”

 The CSCC currently focuses on five key aspects of information technology and security to support and guide student research efforts.
 Each of these focus areas can be researched in detail from the CSCC tab above: